-2.18.4.4 Failure to Cooperate or Hindrance of Performance.
+- 2.18.4.4 Failure to Cooperate or Hindrance of Performance.
 A category of constructive changes is the failure of the Government to cooperate with the contractor or to administer the contract in such a manner that hinders, delays or increases the cost of performance.
 These obligations can be expressed or implied.
 The Government may actively interfere with the contractor, making performance more costly or difficult.
 If the Government's interference is justified, there is no Government liability.
 If the Government's action is wrongful, the Government will be held to have breached its implied duty not to hinder or interfere with the contractor's performance.
 When some Government action is essential for the contractor to perform, the Government will be held liable if the Government wrongfully fails or refuses to take the action.
 In such cases, the Government is said to have breached its implied duty to cooperate.
-These implied duties are a part of every Government contract.

-2.18.5 Data.

-2.18.5.1 Generating, analyzing and storing of data can determine the success of resolving a claim by negotiation or litigation, especially the latter.
-These actions are necessary to ensure effective involvement by RMCs to monitor contractors' performance adequately, regardless of whether claims are submitted.
+These implied duties are a part of every Government contract. - 2.18.5 Data.
+Generating, analyzing and storing of data can determine the success of resolving a claim by negotiation or litigation, especially the latter.
+These actions are necessary to ensure effective involvement by RMCs to monitor contractors' performance adequately, regardless of whether claims are submitted. - 2.18.5.1 Significant Events.

-2.18.5.2 Significant Events.
 One of the best approaches to ensure the generation of necessary data to analyze and resolve claims is requiring all relevant data on significant events be promptly generated.
 A significant event is anything that occurs pertaining to a contract, other than formal contract modifications, having a material impact on cost, quality or delivery.
 Normally, a separate file should be established for each significant event.
 An individual should be assigned to ensure that a file is established and all relevant future data is generated and properly filed.
 A cross-reference on the location of documents that are impracticable to include in the file should be included.
-Significant events can be caused by either the Government or contractors and include the following:
+Significant events can be caused by either the Government or contractors and include the following: - a.

-- a.
 Ship delivery schedule changes or problems. - b.
 Drawings, designs and specifications that are ambiguous, defective or impossible to perform. - c.
 Differences in interpretation of contract provisions. - d.
 Delay and disruption of contractor effort. - e.
 Changes in method of sequence of work. - f.
 Late or defective Government-furnished material, property or information. - g.
 Rejections, rework, waivers and deviations. - h.
-Planned versus actual performance milestones. - i.
-Delays in Government actions such as processing engineering change proposals, consent to subcontracts and review of technical data. - j.
-Contractor error and noncompliance with contract terms.
+Planned versus actual performance milestones.